Changeling (Marvel Comics character): Powers and abilities

+Other versions

+Age of Apocalypse

+In the Age of Apocalypse reality, Morph appears as a member of the X-Men.

-Earth-1081 character
+Earth-1081

+The Exiles incarnation of Morph as depicted in Exiles #2 (September 2001).
+Art by Mike McKone.

 Morph is a hero from Earth-1081 who is a member of the New Mutants, X-Men, and Avengers.
 He was born with his mutant powers activated, causing him to resemble a humanoid white blob.
 Morph initially assumes a human appearance, only comfortable to be himself around his parents.
 Following his mother's death from lung cancer, Morph is enrolled in the Xavier Institute.
 Promoted to the X-Men, Morph's sense of humor initially grates upon the much more serious team but eventually his humor and humility win them over.
 He is instrumental in many of the team's victories and is chosen to be part of a pilot program with the Avengers, along with Beast, as a public representative of mutants.
 Morph returns to his birth appearance as a pale, bald humanoid.

 While battling a threat known only as Stonehenge, Morph becomes unhinged from time.
 The mysterious Timebroker appears to him, explaining that his unhinging is the result of a chain of events that caused his reality to change.
 In this new reality, Morph is unable to maintain his body and is rendered comatose.
 Hoping to save his own future, Morph joins the Exiles, a group of universe-hopping heroes trying to save realities from ripples and alteration.
 Morph is later possessed by Proteus, but manages to convince Proteus to work together with him and share his body.
 When the Exiles are trapped in the Crystal Palace, Proteus is absorbed in Morph's place, freeing Morph from him.
-Morph is later killed by Maniac Xavier, an alternate universe version of Charles Xavier from Earth-18136.
+Morph is later killed by Maniac Xavier, an alternate universe version of Charles Xavier.